containers/release-notes/podman/main.md

  - Changed help message from megabytes to mebibytes. ([#14467](https://github.com/containers/podman/pull/14467), [@karthikelango137](https://github.com/karthikelango137))
  - Enables additional build context for podman-remote and macOS using --build-context ([#14453](https://github.com/containers/podman/pull/14453), [@flouthoc](https://github.com/flouthoc))
  - Fix a bug where `--file-locks` flag is ignored in `podman container restore` so that file locks checkpointed by `podman container checkpoint --file-locks` are not restored. ([#14542](https://github.com/containers/podman/pull/14542), [@hshiina](https://github.com/hshiina))
+ - Fix a bug where `podman cp` would overwrite directories with non-directories and vice versa.
+A new `--overwrite` flag allows for opting into the old behavior if needed. ([#14526](https://github.com/containers/podman/pull/14526), [@vrothberg](https://github.com/vrothberg))
  - Fix an issue in `podman image mount` where the pretty table for multiple images was not printed.
   - Add auto-completion to `podman search --filter`. ([#14341](https://github.com/containers/podman/pull/14341), [@vrothberg](https://github.com/vrothberg))
  - Fix memory limit failures when running under a root cgroup ([#14308](https://github.com/containers/podman/pull/14308), [@n1hility](https://github.com/n1hility))